sysprog21/lab0-c/CONTRIBUTING.md

 #### Avoid unaligned access

-Do not assume unaligned access is safe.
-It is not safe on Arm, POWER, and various other architectures.
-Moreover, even on x86 unaligned access is slower.
+Avoid assuming that unaligned access is safe.
+It is not secure on architectures like Arm, POWER, and others.
+Additionally, even on x86, unaligned access can be slower.

 #### Avoid extreme portability